 The progress and attainment of all pupils, including those with SEND, is carefully monitored and reported to parents.
 Internal monitoring systems are robust and all staff are held to account for the progress of all pupils which is a key factor in staff performance management.
 Pupil Progress Meetings are held each term to discuss the progress of all children and identify strategies to support those children who are not making expected progress.
-Separate pupil progress meetings are held for children on the send register.
+Separate pupil progress meetings are held for children on the SEND register.

-School uses 'PIVATs' assessments for children who are working significantly below age related expectations.
+School uses 'PIVATs' to assess children who are working below the level of Year 1 and school generated Year Group Learning Objectives to assess children working at Year 1 level or above.
 These allow teachers to identify gaps in learning, plan for individuals or groups of children and are also used as ongoing assessment.